mikekatz04/lisa-on-gpu/README.md

 This code base provides a GPU-accelerated version of the generic time-domain LISA response function.
 The GPU-acceleration allows this code to be used directly in Parameter Estimation.

-Please see the [documentation](https://github.com/mikekatz04/lisa-on-gpu) for further information on these modules.
+Please see the [documentation](https://mikekatz04.github.io/lisa-on-gpu/) for further information on these modules.
 The code can be found on Github [here](https://github.com/mikekatz04/lisa-on-gpu).
-It can be found on [Zenodo](https://zenodo.org/record/3981654#.XzS_KRNKjlw).
+It can be found on # TODO fix [Zenodo](https://zenodo.org/record/3981654#.XzS_KRNKjlw).

 If you use all or any parts of this code, please cite (TODO: fill in ).
-See the [documentation](https://bhptoolkit.org/FastEMRIWaveforms/) to properly cite specific modules.
+See the [documentation](https://mikekatz04.github.io/lisa-on-gpu/) to properly cite specific modules.

 ## Getting Started